 2. Materials and Methods

 In the United States, Forest Inventory and Analysis (FIA) program of the U.S. Forest Service has been consistently providing nation-wide tree census information regarding the extent, condition, status and trends of the forest resources in the country (Smith 2002).
 FIA program adopted systematic five-year rolling annual inventory system with the unified fixed-radius plot design gaining significant credibility in timeliness of data acquisition and data comparability (Bechtold and Patterson 2005).
-FIA plot consist of four 7 fixed-radius subplots to tally all trees with a diameter at breast height (d.b.h) of at least 12.7 cm and each subplot contains a microplot for seedlings and understory inventory.
+FIA plot consist of four 7.2-meter fixed-radius subplots to tally all trees with a diameter at breast height (d.b.h) of at least 12.7 cm and each subplot contains a microplot for seedlings and understory inventory.

 In this study, we retrieved the most recent cycle of FIA annual inventory in 31 eastern states for a total of 77,523 inventory plots from FIADB version 6.0 (available at http://apps.fs.fed.us/).
 FIA plot locations were mapped by their provided geographic coordinates and data were further aggregated from plot level (1 hectare) to 20 × 20 km cells.
 FIA plot locations acquired on private lands were perturbed randomly when recorded (McRoberts et al. 2005), but this practice only had minimal or no effect on studies in broad scales (Bechtold and Patterson 2005; Gibson et al. 2014; Prisley et al. 2008).
 Because southern Florida tip does not meet the FIA standards for forest classification, the bay area in Monroe County was not surveyed by FIA program.
 A small proportion of costal Louisiana and Mississippi is of the same latitude with Florida, to avoid any potential confounding contribution to the comparison of abundance pattern, these regions were also excluded (i.e. areas in Louisiana and Mississippi south of the northernmost latitude 31.08 o in Florida; see Figure 1).
-In total, 118,092 tally trees (113 distinct species) covering 7,320 grids (approx. 3.01 million km2) in the eastern U.S used in the study.
+In total, 118,092 tally trees (113 distinct species) covering 7,320 grids (approx. 3.01 million km2) in the eastern U.S were used in the study.

 We first evaluated latitudinal diversity patterns (γ-diversity level sensu Whittaker 1977; Magurran 2004) by extracting unique species occurrence at 20 × 20 km grids to the nearest 1o latitudinal band.
 In addition, a linear regression was modeled to evaluate the relationship between tree species richness and latitude.
 Secondly, we simulated individual species-level occurrence patterns (i.e. stem counts of each species at 20 × 20 km) along the latitudinal gradient.
-That is, for each species, we computed its mean occurrence across using a 1o moving window, such that for each 0.5 o of latitude, mean of stem count in a window (± 0.5o) was extracted.
+That is, for each species, we computed its mean occurrence across its geographic range using a 1o moving window, such that for each 0.5 o of latitude, mean of stem count in a window (± 0.5o) was extracted.
 Huisman-Olff-Fresco (HOF) models (Figure 2) were used to simulate each species’ occurrence distribution along latitudinal gradients.
 HOF models are a set of five hierarchical logistic regression models and they are simplified in a pre-determined order: (V) skewed, (IV) symmetric, (III) plateau, (II) monotonic, (I) flat response (Oksanen & Minchin 2002).
 Starting with the most complex model (V), the best model is selected based on the likelihood ratio test of residual deviance with P = 0.05 (Oksanen & Minchin 2002).